AhhyeonC/Climate_data_analysis/README.md

 # Climate_data_analysis_examples
-Practical codes that possibly can be useful for processing climate data.
+Practical python codes that possibly can be useful for processing climate data.